-4 injured when vehicle crashes into restaurant in Chinatown-International District
+7 injured when vehicle crashes into restaurant in Chinatown-International District

 The Seattle Department of Transportation is asking the public to avoid South Jackson Street between Sixth Avenue South and Maynard Avenue South while officials clear the scene.

-No further information about the cause of the crash was immediately available.
+No further information was immediately available.